LiamD88/secure_plus/TESTING.md

 1. Navigation Bar

-    * This was tested for responsiveness on all devices with developer tools and on this page as it is then extended to all other html pages.
+    * This was tested for responsiveness on all devices with developer tools on this specific page as it is then extended to all other html pages.
     * All header links clicked and tested to be working.

 2. Footer

+    * This was tested for responsiveness on all devices with developer tools on this specific page as it is then extended to all other html pages.
     * All social links clicked and checked to be working.
 ### Home Page